 The New Zealand Public Party (NZPP) Director Michael Stace resigned from his position on January 4.
 This comes to light after recent contention surrounding NZPP Leader Billy Te Kahika and financial woes he faced.

 On the NZPP website, a long message overrides the original content.
 It reads the whole situation Stace faced within the party itself.

-CEO Sam Hudson of thisquality managed to catch an interview with the party leader in between the drama.
+Founder Sam Hudson of thisquality managed to catch an interview with the party leader in between the drama.
 Te Kahika bypassed questions about freemasonry and his business dealings outside of the political party NZPP.

 Stace writes in a statement: “Throughout the campaign which, as we all know was hugely successful despite the outcome, there were unending attacks from armchair social media ‘reporters’ and regular assaults from the mainstream media.
 The barrage was endless, and the stories all centred around common themes of behaviour and operation.”